 Moving boxes for glasses and dishes can get heavy once packed, so it’s also imperative to get solid-quality packing tape to secure every box.
-As a matter of fact, professional movers advise using only packing tape and nothing else, especially for securing containers with fragile valuables in them.
+As a matter of fact, professional packers advise using only packing tape and nothing else, especially for securing containers with fragile valuables in them.

 Prepare the Boxes